-Watching a movie made our list, 7 things to do on a rainy day at the cottage, but is also the perfect remedy for boredom, or on a chill night, for keeping things inside.
+Watching a movie made our list, 7 things to do on a rainy day at the cottage, but is also the perfect remedy for boredom, or on a chill night when you want to keep things indoors.
 But why not go full theme and watch a movie about the great outdoors while IN the great outdoors? (whoa meta).
 So, with this in mind we will be doing a series of movie reviews on cottage/camping-themed movies.

 So in that spirit, movies don’t get much more cottage-y than 1988’s The Great Outdoors, starring Dan Aykroyd and the late-great John Candy.
 Both Canadian actors, probably had their fair share of cottage excursion and it shows: bats, bears, barbecues, fishing, storms, boats, racoon garbage feasts and arguments about “how to get the fire going”.
 John Candy plays Chet Ripley, an average Joe, who travels with his family to… the great outdoors.
 Chet books a cabin, in the area his father used to, in order to relive the past and, hopefully, forge those same types of connections with his own family.
 However, his plans for reconnecting back to nature and his family, on his own terms, are thwarted by an uninvited guests.
 No not racoons, or bears, although they make an appearance.
 But his cousin, the overbearing (see that) Roman Craig, played by Dan Aykroyd along with his family.
 They move into the “Loon’s Nest” with Chet’s family and things get well, looney.

 Factoid: The Great Outdoors was originally titled “Big Country” which reminds me of the band, Big Country and their self titled hit “Big Country” that appears on Cottage Country Mix Vol. 20